Retail has always been about people buying products from other people.

 Toys ‘R’ Us, once the mecca of kids’ toys, filed for bankruptcy this month, after being overtaken by retail giants, Amazon.com and Walmart.
 And the toy retailer recently debuted a revamped website geared toward jump-starting an e-commerce experience that would match its competitors.

-But no matter how far technology is taking e-commerce, the consensus is that the human element is still key to a business’s success.
-After all, the back-end of any e-commerce operation (processing orders, accepting payments, order fulfillment and customer service) plays an integral role, and you need people to do these jobs.
-This is because getting a customer to purchase something from your website is only the beginning of the e-commerce transactional process.
+But no matter how far technology is taking e-commerce, the human element still drives a business’s success.
+After all, the back-end of any e-commerce operation plays an integral role.
+With jobs like processing orders, accepting payments, order fulfillment and customer service, you need people to do these jobs.
+Getting a customer to purchase something from your website is only the beginning of the e-commerce process.

-For an e-commerce business to be successful, retailers need to be able to verify different types of payments including voiding fraudulent transactions, route the order to the right distribution center and get the merchandise ready for delivery rather quickly.
-Then comes the last mile — either delivering it straight to the customer’s door, or providing a way for the customer to buy online and pick up in store (BOPIS).
+For an e-commerce experience to succeed, retailers need to be able to verify different types of payments.
+These include voiding fraudulent transactions, routing the order to the right distribution center, and quickly preparing merchandise for delivery.
+Then comes the last mile — delivering it straight to the customer’s door, or providing a way for the customer to click and collect.

 Retailers must be responsive because customers continue demanding convenience and ease of use while shopping online.
 Additionally, they want instant gratification of purchasing items in the store, and increasingly, a combination of the two.
 To this end, the click-and-collect experience has become a key component of programs to improve customer satisfaction, loyalty and revenue growth.

 A Competitive Landscape

 Retailers like Amazon have set the bar high for customer expectations thanks to the company’s brilliant operational efficiency and distribution.